Dealogic/webpack-vsts-extension/DETAILS.md

 The webpack build result section is added onto the summary page to summarize the result:

 ![webpack build result](https://raw.githubusercontent.com/Dealogic/webpack-vsts-extension/master/screenshots/WebpackBuildResult.png)

-Errors and Warnings can be reported as pull request comments.
-Currently only two loaders are supported:
-* ts-loader
-* tslint-loader

-Even general webpack errors and warnings are not supported yet.
-More support will come!

 ### <a id="advanced-settings"></a>Advanced Settings